thelorddoyle/my-rust-book/README.md

 ### 2.0 Programming a Guessing Game

-- the user can set the range
+1. The user can set the range
-- limit the game to only 3 attempts
+2. Limit the game to only 3 attempts
-- tell the user they can type quit to end the game
+3. Tell the user they can type quit to end the game
-- if they write 'quit' as guess, game quits
+4. If they write 'quit' as guess, game quits
-- include input validation to ensure lower bound is lower than the upper bound
+5. Include input validation to ensure lower bound is lower than the upper bound
-- ask the user if they want to play again after losing or winning
+6. Ask the user if they want to play again after losing or winning
-- correctly handle errors for input
+7. Correctly handle errors for input
-- structure code in to separate functions
+8. Structure code in to separate functions